react-native-device-info/react-native-device-info/README.md

 ### getIsOnline()

 Gets the device network connectivity state.

-This used to require the android.permission.ACCESS_NETWORK_STATE  - [https://developer.android.com/reference/android/Manifest.permission#ACCESS_NETWORK_STATE]
+This used to require the android.permission.ACCESS_NETWORK_STATE Please refer to the [Android docs](https://developer.android.com/reference/android/Manifest.permission#ACCESS_NETWORK_STATE)

 #### Examples